lelocin/wings/README.md

 This program is used to create and manage our database of artists (users), venues, venues' past events, and matches/match scores between artists and venues.
 It allows for creating tables, adding and removing elements, viewing the contents, and updating elements with new information in a MySQL database.

+Our team chose SQL because our entities have clear relationships and the data is more structured (e.g. artists fill out information with prompts provided by us).
+In addition, most of our analyses will be relational, such as matching venues to artists.

 ## Features

 - INSERT new artists, venues, past events, and math score entries